 A point of interest is whether TBS provides any information for the effective prediction of fractures independently of clinical risk factors[Au: FRAX hasn’t been discussed yet, and so the non-specialist reader might be confused by FRAX clinical risk factors here, so I’ve removed it.] and areal BMD[Au:OK?
 If not, please define ‘aBMD’.].
 A study in a cohort from Manitoba attempted to address this question in women 68 and men69 and found that, in women, TBS predicted incident fractures (HR: 1.36, 95% CI 1.30–1.42, p<0.001).
 After adjustment for clinical risk factors and femoral neck areal BMD[Au:OK?], the associations were attenuated, although a hazard ratio of 1.18 (95% CI 1.12–1.23) remained for a major osteoporotic fracture68[Au: Ref 63 OK here?].
 In males, the area under the curve for the prediction of incident major osteoporotic, hip and clinical vertebral fractures was better than that expected by chance alone69[Au: Ref 64 OK here?].

-Lumbar spine TBS performs almost as well as Lumbar spine BMD at predicting future fractures, though both scores together performed better than either in isolation [Au: Please reference this statement.].
+[Au: Please reference this statement.].
 In 2016,[Au:OK?
 Deleted the original text as I’m not sure to which study you refer.]a meta-analysis of 14 cohorts was performed to assess the triangular relationship between clinical risk factors, TBS and areal BMD with regard to fracture prediction.
 This meta-analysis found that TBS was partially independently predictive of future major osteoporotic and hip fractures and concluded that the score may have some utility in clinical practice70.
-Through this analysis, a low risk of fracture was defined as a TBS score >1.31 [Au: Lumber spine TBS?
+Through this analysis, a low risk of fracture was defined as a lumbar TBS score >1.31 [Au: Lumber spine TBS?
 Please clarify the site of TBS that was used for these definitions.] and a high risk of fracture with a score of <1.23.

 Although TBS has been demonstrated to respond to fracture prevention therapy, including bisphosphonates and raloxifene, the percentage change is generally less than that observed in areal BMD 71, 72.
 [Au: Paragraphs merged.]
 An advantage of TBS is that the tool can be applied to DXA, radiographs, CT and QCT and at any skeletal site, although DXA of the lumber spine is the most common modality[Au: Edits OK?
 Edited for style and flow.].
 A potential disadvantage of areal BMD is the artefact caused by degenerative disease (particularly in the spine), which leads to falsely raised BMD levels.
 However, due to the methodology, TBS is not affected by degeneration or osteophytes73.
 In addition, TBS is available as a modifier to the FRAX risk assessment tool online.
 Potential clinical and technical issues with the accuracy of TBS exist, including artefact generated from image resolution, noise and soft tissues[Au: The punctuation here was a little odd.
 OK to put a comma before noise?
 As image resolution, noise and soft tissues are all indendent things that might cause artefact?
 Or did you mean something else?
 Please bear in mind that we don’t use the oxford comma at Nature Reviews.], including adipose tissues 74.
 As such, the most accurate measures of TBS will be obtained from individuals with a BMI between 15–37 kg/m2 [Au:OK?
 Edited to remove passive language, improve clarity and break up a long sentence.].